What is the flu?

 In addition to prescription medication, when you have the flu it is important to stay hydrated, get lots of rest, and keep warm.
 You can take paracetamol or ibuprofen to lower a fever and relieve body aches.

-How can you prevent the flu?
+How can you try to prevent the flu?

-There are a few precautions you can take to avoid catching a flu.
+There are a few precautions you can take to try to avoid catching a flu.
 Getting an annual flu vaccine substantially decreases your risk of infection, as does taking prescription medications such as Tamiflu.
 Tamiflu can be taken preventatively to lower your chances of getting the flu.

 Other precautions you can take to avoid the flu include: